RobertLowrey/RobertLowrey.github.io/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	This artifact was improved by way of changing the overall background color of the destinations along with their descriptions.
 This change makes the description more readable.
 Another improvement that I have implemented was adding more travel destinations as well as the best time to visit each destination.
 Lastly, the background color of the image and corresponding description changes when the user clicks on either the image or the description.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	A course outcome I align with is number two, which is designing and developing professional-quality written communications that are coherent and technically sound with inline comments throughout the Python project.
-Another course outcome that I align with from this enhancement is outcome number three, which is achieving computing solutions that solve a problem using principles and computer science practices that are appropriate for the language.
+Another course outcome that I align with from this enhancement is outcome number three, which is achieving computing solutions that solve a problem using principles and Computer Science practices that are appropriate for the language.
 Therefore, I have met the planned course outcomes with this enhancement.
 I was successfully able to port this project into Python language and meet the two planned course outcomes that were discussed in the Module One Enhancement Plan.
 As of writing this I currently do not have any updates to my outcome-coverage plans.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	One thing I have learned from the enhancement of this artifact was how to work with the Python language again.
 It was a great refresher, and it has made me feel confident as a developer.
 I honestly thought that I forgot everything about the language, but it turns out, I was incorrect about my assumptions.
 I was introduced to a new Python library while working on the enhancements of this category, which was the Tkinter library.
 With this library I learned how to create canvas structures and grids to display the pictures with the appropriate corresponding description labels.
 Another thing I learned was how to create functionality within Python which enables the user to click on the image or description of the image, and when they do so the background changes color to indicate that the row is selected.